Skip to main content

 Reading the Story a Single Candle Tells

-Now that you know what the four prices mean, you can start reading individual candles.
-There are three things to look at: the body, the wicks, and the body's position within the overall range.
+Three things to look at: the body, the wicks, and the body's position within the range.

 Candlestick anatomy showing bullish and bearish candles with OHLC data points, body, upper wick, and lower wick labeled, and how open/close swap positions between bullish and bearish

-The wicks (also called shadows) are the thin lines above and below the body.
-They show the price range that was explored but ultimately rejected.
+The wicks are the thin lines above and below the body, showing price range explored but ultimately rejected.
+Long upper wick = buyers pushed up, sellers drove it back.
+Long lower wick = sellers pushed down, buyers reclaimed.

 The body's position tells you who had the final word.
-A small body near the top of the range with a long lower wick?
-Sellers pushed hard, but buyers overwhelmed them and closed near the high.
-That's rejection of lower prices.
-A small body near the bottom with a long upper wick?
-Buyers tried to take control, but sellers slammed it back down.
+Small body near the top with a long lower wick?
+Sellers pushed hard but buyers closed near the high.
+Small body near the bottom with a long upper wick?
+Buyers tried but sellers slammed it back down.

 You can also gauge the intensity of the fight by looking at the body-to-range ratio.
 If the body fills 80% of the candle's total range (high minus low), one side dominated.
 If the body fills only 10-20% of the range, both sides swung hard but ended in a near-stalemate.